Campus Life & Student Housing

 In the 'heart' of the campus, a lush tropical garden, 'The Oasis', takes centre-stage and is fronted by the Design Centre.
 This is a campus that has a strong sense of identity, one which supports a vibrant community and demonstrates a commitment to engaged learning and student development in a conducive, intimate and interactive environment.

-SUTD’s student hostel, named 6° by the students, is part of the residential living programme designed for its Freshmore students to foster collaboration and interaction among them.
+SUTD’s student housing, named 6° by the students, is part of the residential living programme designed for its Freshmore students to foster collaboration and interaction among them.
 Residence is mandatory for all students in their first three terms (equivalent to one year); the experience is part of the delivery of SUTD’s unique curriculum and pedagogy.

 6º of separation is an idea that everyone is six steps away, by way of introduction, from any other person on Earth.
 At SUTD, everyone is connected like a family.
 6º of freedom describes the motion of a body of design in a three dimensional space.
 At 6º, students will be given the freedom to pursue their dreams.